Sphereon-Opensource/PEX/README.md

   proofPurpose?: ProofPurpose | string;

   /**
    * The ISO8601 date-time string for creation.
-You can update the Proof value later in the callback.
+You can update the IProof value later in the callback.
 If not supplied the current date/time will be used
    */
   created?: string;